MicrosoftDocs/azure-devops-yaml-schema/task-reference/cargo-authenticate-v0.md

 **`cargoServiceConnections`** - **Credentials for registries outside this organization/collection**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Credentials to use for external registries located in the project's config.toml.
-For registries in this organization/collection, leave this blank; the build’s credentials are used automatically.
+For registries in this organization/collection, don't specify this attribute; the build’s credentials are used automatically.

 Use the [task assistant](/azure/devops/pipelines/get-started/yaml-pipeline-editor#use-task-assistant) to select the desired service connections.
 <!-- :::editable-content-end::: -->